BSi

 Petty Officer __________

-The GOP Senator from New York promotes another irrational fear of "potentially toxic sediments" poisoning the public drinking water during windmill installation.
+A GOP Senator from New York promotes another irrational fear of "potentially toxic sediments" poisoning the public drinking water during windmill installation.
 However; the most toxic metal, mercury, is liquid at lake temperatures above -37.89°F.

 So, what about offshore windmills outside bats' feeding and migration routes?

-So yes .1% of birds will die from windmills ONshore as will bats.
+So yes .1% of birds will die from windmills on shore as will bats.
 But OFFshore is a safer place to install.
-Some will, some won't make it over windfarms 260m (12MW) or even 300m tall (16MW)...
+Some will, some won't make it over wind farms 260m (12MW) or even 300m tall (16MW)...

 To avoid an increase of the .1% collision rate, offshore mills need to be pretty far from shore on the Atlantic but the Pacific mills can be closer to shore.
 Oregon's coast should probably not be dotted with mills.
 The southern shores of Alaska can be as close as a standard set-back of 3 miles.
 The Great Lakes are not a major flyway.
 So, no problem there.

+Do windmills make too much noise for fish?
+More than boats??
+I can't imagine they do or GE wouldn't be making so darn many of them to sell.
 The amount of noise windmills produce is much less than a cargo ship or trucks going 55 miles per hour.
 They are much quieter than lawnmowers.
+"At a residential distance of 300 meters (980 feet) this may be around 45 dB, which is slightly louder than a refrigerator."

 Source: Wikipedia.org